savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 So changing the orientation of the platform makes it so that it will actually go up.
 I'm really happy that I figured this out!!.

 Although I put on my task list that I will finish level 4 today, I'll put it off until tomorrow.
 It's pretty late already, so I think it'll be best to wake up early tomorrow and try to finish it.

+7:17 PM Adjusted the name of the original scene.
+That's it :)